-My cousin Ian and his wife Chrissy joined us for a week that we spent in Wanaka, in Otago.
+My cousin Ian and his wife Chrissy are good friends - and they joined us for a week we spent in Wanaka, in Otago.
 We rented a house in Albert Town, near to the Clutha River.

 On Saturday we picked them up from Queenstown Airport, under the stern gaze of the 3 Maori chiefs guarding the entrance, and took them back to Wanaka over the Cadrona Pass.
 We lunched at the Cadrona Pub, with its attendant antique roadsters, "funny" cycles, and stuffed boar's head. - then drove on to Albert Town and took a walk along the Clutha River.